chartbrew/chartbrew/docs/README.md

 npm run db:migrate
 ```

-### Setting up the frontend settings

-Modify the constants to match your environment.

-`API_HOST` - where your API is running

-`DOCUMENTATION_HOST` - in case you're running the documentation somewhere on your server (you can also leave it to the live Chartbrew one)

-`SITE_HOST` - this is where your frontend is sitting

 ### Run the project in Development

 Open two terminals, one for front-end and the other for back-end.